Chisom83/Excel_Project_Work/README.md

 - For categorical variables like gender, country, or state, I utilized a nested IF function to logically fill in the blanks based on existing data.
 - Correcting Misspellings: I conducted a review of the dataset to identify any misspelled words or inconsistencies in text fields, replacing incorrect terms with the appropriate ones to maintain uniformity.
 - Standardizing Formats: I ensured that all relevant fields, such as Revenue, unit_price and dates, were formatted consistently to facilitate smooth analysis.
-- Sorting the Data: I organized the data according to relevant criteria, whether alphabetically (A to Z or Z to A) or chronologically (from oldest to newest or vice versa), to enhance readability and trend identifications.
+- Sorting the Data: I organized the data according to relevant criteria, alphabetically (A to Z or Z to A) or chronologically (from oldest to newest or vice versa), to enhance readability and trend identifications.
 - Removing Duplicates: I removed duplicate records to maintain data accuracy and integrity.
 -Structuring for Analysis: Finally, I converted the cleaned data into a structured table format, making it ready for analysis using pivot tables.
 2. Data analysis: In this phase, I leveraged pivot tables in Excel to summarize and analyze the data in alignment with key performance indicators (KPIs) and specific business requirements, always keeping the broader business objectives in mind.
 I used filters where needed to ensure the analysis was tailored and focused.